apache/drill/_docs/query-data/querying-complex-data/005-querying-complex-data-introduction.md

 Apache Drill queries do not require prior knowledge of the actual data you are trying to access, regardless of its source system or its schema and data types.
-The sweet spot for Apache Drill is a SQL query workload against "complex data": data made up of various types of records and fields, rather than data in a recognizable relational form (discrete rows and columns).
+The sweet spot for Apache Drill is a SQL query workload against *complex data*: data made up of various types of records and fields, rather than data in a recognizable relational form (discrete rows and columns).
 Drill is capable of discovering the form of the data when you submit the query.
-Nested data formats such as JSON (JavaScript Object Notation) files and Parquet files are not only _accessible_: Drill provides special operators and functions that you can use to _drill down _into these files and ask interesting analytic questions.
+Nested data formats such as JSON (JavaScript Object Notation) files and Parquet files are not only _accessible_: Drill provides special operators and functions that you can use to _drill down_ into these files and ask interesting analytic questions.

 These operators and functions include: